 The Dargah sheriff in Ajmer is a renowned Muslim pilgrimage site, where people from varied religions, with flowers in hand and prayers on lips, visit every day.
 Apart from this grand religious structure, Ajmer is famous for several historical monuments and mouth-watering delicacies.
 Pushkar is the place where the only temple of Lord Brahma: the creator of this world is situated.
 Every year, the city celebrates ‘Pushkar Camel Fair’, where one can see the best cultural scenes of Rajasthan.

-If you visit Rajasthan win an intension of travelling back in time and peeping into the lavish lifestyle of the Maharajas and the royals, Jodhpur is the city you can’t afford to miss.
-With scintillating lakes and gardens, appealing historical structures and a number of royal palaces and havelis, many of which have been converted into to heritage hotels, Jodhpur gives the visitors a remarkable cultural treat.
-Stand majestically, heritage hotels in Jodhpur offer pleasurable treat through an elaborate appetitive affair and traditional Rajasthani hospitality.
-Balsamand Lake Palace and Umaid Bhavan Palace in Jodhpur are considered among the best heritage hotels in India.
+If you’re visiting Rajasthan and want to travel back in time and get a peek at the lavish lifestyle of the Maharajas and royalty, Jodhpur is a city you can’t miss.
+Things to Do in Thailand By visiting stunning lakes and gardens, stunning historic buildings and royal palaces and havelis, many of which have been converted into historic hotels, Jodhpur provides visitors with a great cultural treat.
+Standing tall, this historic hotel in Jodhpur offers a treat to indulgence through an inviting sophisticated ambiance and traditional Rajasthani hospitality.
+Balsamand Lake Palace and Umaid Bhavan Palace in Jodhpur are considered to be among the finest heritage hotels in India.

 For first-time visitors to Rajasthan, it’s advised to book a suitable tour package through a reputed tour company.
 A range of cultural tour packages to Rajasthan are offered by travel portals online.